nikhil1067/BigFix/BigFix Application Control/README.md

    - Deploy the `Data Compilation` fixlet to compile the required data for notifications.

 2. **Send Email Notifications**
-   - Deploy the `Send Email Notification` fixlet to send notifications to the specified recipients.
+   - Deploy the `Send Advisory Notification to Server Owners` fixlet to send notifications to the specified recipients.

 ---